Chronic Pain Guide: Types, Treatments & FAQs

 - Morphine (MS Contin®)

 Opioids — even prescription ones — carry a significant risk of addiction and dependence.
-When taken regularly, the body develops tolerance, meaning the same amount of the drug has a smaller effect on the body.
-When a few milligrams worked two months ago, you would now need double or triple the amount for the same relief.
+When taken regularly, the body develops tolerance, meaning that the same amount of the drug starts to have a smaller effect on the body.
+When a few milligrams worked two months ago, you would now need double or triple the amount for the same relief as before.
 It’s a vicious cycle, and one that’s tremendously difficult to break.

-An overreliance on opioid medications for pain management beginning in the 1990s has led to an epidemic in the United States of opioid addiction, overdose and death.
+A medical system over-reliance on opioid medications for pain management that started in the 1990s has led to an epidemic in the United States of opioid addiction, overdoses and death.
 Over the last three decades, the use of opioid medications has soared.
-According to the CDC, the unprecedented increase in the consumption of opioids for pain relief has led to the “worst drug overdose epidemic in history.”
+According to the CDC, this unprecedented rise in the consumption of opioids for pain relief has led to the “worst drug overdose epidemic in history.”

-The opioid epidemic and the high risks associated with these medications have created a rising interest in non-opioid therapies for pain management, both within our healthcare systems and directly from patients.
-And while those suffering from chronic pain may feel that they have limited treatment options, they need to know that there are effective treatment plans that do not involve opioids.
+The opioid epidemic and the high risks associated with these medications have created a rising interest in non-opioid therapies for pain management, both from within our healthcare systems and directly from patients.
+And while those suffering from chronic pain may feel that they have limited treatment options, they should know that there are effective treatment plans that do not involve opioids.

 Psychological support is a critical component of an effective treatment plan for chronic pain.
 As we’ve discussed above, the mental health impacts of chronic pain are real and can be severe.
-And in many ways, the experience of chronic pain is isolating.
-You can say that you hurt, but if your friends and family grow weary of your complaints, you feel misunderstood and unsupported.
+And in many ways, the experience of chronic pain can be very isolating.
+You can say that you hurt, but if your friends and family grow weary of your complaints, you may feel misunderstood and unsupported.

-CBT is a widely-researched but often overlooked psychotherapeutic approach.
+CBT is a widely-researched psychotherapeutic approach.
 While it was originally used to treat depression, it has since proven effective for treating several other conditions, including anxiety, insomnia, substance abuse and chronic pain.
-CBT involves teaching patients to reframe and retrain their repetitive thought patterns, emotions, beliefs and behaviors that can lead to, or exacerbate, these conditions.
+CBT involves teaching people to reframe and retrain unhelpful thought patterns, emotions, beliefs and behaviors.

 In fact, in multiple randomized controlled trials, CBT has proven effective both for managing the pain itself and for pain-related syndromes, including psychological conditions like depression and anxiety.
 Because of its efficacy, many healthcare providers, including the Department of Veterans Affairs, include CBT as a component of their chronic pain treatment programs.

-At Clearing, we work closely with you to customize a treatment plan to bring you relief from your chronic pain condition.
+At Clearing, we work closely with you to customize a treatment plan to bring relief from your chronic pain condition.
 Our goal is to help you participate more fully in the life you want.
-Our personalized, comprehensive treatment plans combine non-opioid medications, personalized exercises and stretches, and high-touch care from a team of expert providers delivered to you in the comfort of your own home via our telehealth platform.
-No more trips to the drugstore or long waits at the doctor’s office.
+Our personalized, comprehensive treatment plans combine non-opioid medications, personalized exercises and stretches, and quality care from a team of expert providers, delivered to you in the comfort of your own home via our telehealth platform.

 We believe in taking the stigma out of chronic pain.
-We believe that you shouldn’t have to suffer alone and in silence.
+We believe that you shouldn’t have to suffer alone or in silence.
 We believe that managing chronic pain without dangerous opioids is possible.
-And we believe chronic pain management can be delivered with convenience.
+And we believe chronic pain management can be delivered with both care and convenience.
 Most of all, we believe that you can get your life back.
-If you are interested in learning more and starting a free trial, please click the button below.
+If you are interested in learning more, please click the button below.